Top 5 High Weight Limit Trampolines

 The weight limit of a given model is what determines the maximum weight that the frame, legs, and mat can withstand.

 While heavy duty trampolines are crafted to withstand high weights, you’ll realize that there are some that handle higher weights than others.
-That being said, consider the heaviest jumper that is expected to ride on the tramp and get a model that withstands a higher weight than that.
+That being said, consider the heaviest jumper that is expected to ride on the tramp and get a model that withstands a higher weight limits than that.

 So, what’s the best heavy duty trampoline in 2020?
 The Acon Air 16 took our first slot here with its 2.4-inch wide and 0.10-inch thick frame and legs and heavy duty trampoline springs that can withstand any single jumper’s weight.